hdkef/jameter/readme.md

 Jameter can hit with specified number of request and provide useful information

 ## to do
-1. Update request that has been created
-2. multipart form support
+1. multipart form support
-3. Assertion feature
+2. Assertion feature